TizenTeam/TizenRT/external/iotjs/docs/api/IoT.js-API-HTTP.md

 After response header is parsed, this event will be fired.

+### request.abort()
+Will abort the outgoing request, dropping any data to be sent/received and destroying the underlying socket.

 ### request.end([data][, callback])
 * `data` {Buffer | string}
 * `callback` {Function}